Orphan drug designation

 - designation decision date and lapsing date

-Designation decisions will be published as soon as we have made a decision and you have been notified.
+Designation decisions will be published as soon as you have been notified.

-We will not publish details of designation applications that are assessed as not eligible or those that are withdrawn before we make a decision.
+We will not publish details of designation applications that are assessed as ineligible or those that are withdrawn before we make a decision.

 Applying for extension of designation

-If you are unable to lodge your submission for registration within the six-month lapsing period, you may apply to TGA in writing for one extension of your Orphan drug designation only.
-Approved extensions will be granted for a further six months, as set out in Section 16L of the Therapeutic Goods Regulations 1990.
+If you are unable to lodge your submission for registration within the initial six month period of validity, you may apply to TGA in writing for one extension of your orphan drug designation only.
+Approved extensions will be granted for a further six months, as set out in sub-regulation 16L (1).

 - explain why you are seeking an extension and provide justification of why the extension will allow you to lodge a registration application within the extension period, AND

-- provide a current update on the approval status of the medicine by the regulatory agencies specified in section 16J of the Therapeutic Goods Regulations 1990.
-The medicine may no longer be eligible if an application has been refused by one of these regulatory agencies due to the medicine's safety.
+- provide a current update on the approval status of the medicine by the regulatory agencies specified in regulation 16J(3) or (4) as applicable.
+The medicine may no longer be eligible if an application has been refused by one of these regulatory agencies due to the medicine’s safety AND

 Notification of outcomes - Application for extension

-You will be notified of the outcome of your request for extension via email as soon as possible after the decision has been made by TGA.
+We will notify you of the outcome of your application for extension via email as soon as possible after the decision has been made by TGA.

-Approved extension letters will include details of your revised Orphan drug designation lapsing date.
+Approved extension letters will include details of the extended orphan drug designation period.

-If your request for extension is not approved, you will be provided with a statement of reasons for the decision.
+If your application for extension is not approved, you will be provided with a statement of reasons for the decision.

 Re-lodgement of lapsed designation

-For re-lodged applications, you are required to provide the reference number/s for previous designation applications.
+You are required to provide the reference number/s for previous designation applications in your new application for designation.

-If you have read the guidance and still require assistance, please contact: AET.Application.Entry.Team@health.gov.au.
+If you have read the guidance and still require assistance, contact: AET.Application.Entry.Team@health.gov.au.

 Step 6: Submitting your application for registration